 - (1) Mareeba Shire is intended to support a widely dispersed population in a variety of settings, including rural towns, small rural settlements, villages, rural residential areas, cropping lands, grazing lands and broad-hectare grazing properties.
 Future development maintains this settlement pattern and the distinct character that it provides to the shire.
 The settlement pattern also ensures the continuing viability of the shire's rural economy, particularly through the provision of high quality services. - (2) Mareeba Shire is supported by a network of compact, activity centres of varying scales.
 These activity centres form the primary focus for population growth.
 Each activity centre will maintain its individual character while growing to support and service the local economies of its catchments.
 The level of service provision within each activity centre is consistent with its role and function within the defined activity centre hierarchy.
 Growth is managed to ensure a high level of centre amenity and streetscape character is maintained, thus fostering vibrant, lively hubs of social interaction, trade and exchange. - (3) Residential areas and urban expansion areas support strategically located and logically sequenced residential development, maximising the efficient utilisation of new and existing infrastructure, particularly active and public transport.
 Residential development, including infill housing in designated areas, is focussed in Mareeba and the Kuranda district.
 A diversity of housing choices is developed within proximity to services and activity centres while protecting the character of the shire. - Housing for aged persons, both for independent and assisted living, is provided to support the aging population of the shire.
 Aged care development is provided in suitable locations in the residential areas and urban expansion areas of the shire. - (4) Rural residential areas are intended to support rural residential development of varying densities, to prevent further fragmentation and alienation of rural areas, conservation areas and biodiversity areas within the regional landscape.
-Rural residential areas predominantly maintain the current density of development, with infill subdivision of rural residential areas generally limited to identified areas where consistent with the desired character and where adequate services and infrastructure are available or can be adequately and cost-effectively provided. - (5) Primary industries in Rural areas are not compromised or fragmented by incompatible and/or unsustainable development, including but not limited to subdivision that results in a detrimental impact on rural productivity.
+Rural residential areas predominantly maintain the current density of development, with infill subdivision of rural residential areas generally limited to identified areas where consistent with the desired character and where adequate services and infrastructure are available or can be adequately and cost-effectively provided. - (5) Primary industries in Rural areas are not compromised or fragmented by incompatible and/or unsustainable development, including but not limited to subdivision that results in a detrimental impact on rural productivity or fragments rural land.
 The valued, relaxed rural lifestyle, character and scenic qualities of the rural area are preserved and enhanced.
 The rural area is largely maintained to its current extent, while accommodating development directly associated with or reliant on natural resources including rural activities and tourism.
 Rural areas protect the shire's agricultural area and ensure food security.
 Other rural areas predominantly remain agricultural grazing properties. - (6) Industry areas support the industrial development in the shire and are protected from encroachment by incompatible or sensitive uses.
 The Mareeba major industry area is the predominant supply of industrial land which will cater for high impact industry and major industrial developments into the future.
-Smaller industry areas are strategically located across the shire to service local needs.
+Smaller industry areas are strategically located across the shire to service local needs. - (7) The built environment is ecologically sustainable, achieving energy and resource efficiency and favouring architecture that is sensitive to local character.
+Development reflects sustainable tropical design principles, is climate responsive and preserves natural features.